MITgcm-contrib/ecco_darwin/regions/downscaling/STEP1.md

 ## I. Preliminary information
 **Requirement**: Before proceding to the following intructions, you will need to complete steps in README.

 Following this instructions you will be able to exctract vectors from any llc global configuration along the boundaries of the required regional model using the ``diagnostic_vec`` package.
 This package was designed to output model diagnostics from llc global model in a subset of the model domain e.g. along a vector (or "vec").
-This package is not include in the official realease of MITgcm but can be easly merged to it.
-More information on diagnostic_vec package at https://github.com/mhwood/diagnostics_vec.
+This package is not included in the official MITgcm realease but can be easly merged to it.
+More information on diagnostic_vec package at https://github.com/mhwood/diagnostics_vec (*Credit*: Mike Wood).

 ## II.
 Merging Instructions
 To perform the following steps you need to connect on a capability able to run a llc global simulation *(Below, we detail the instructions to run ECCO-Darwin model on NASA Pleiades supercomputer)*